roslyncode/clubwebsite/workshops/2019-20/python.md

 ##### Step 2: assign the variable a string value, in this case we will assign it the value of "hello world"(Example: variable = "hello world")
 ##### Step 3: To use this variable simply just type print(variable), press run, and it should show hello world
 ### Creating Number Variables
-##### Step 1: Just like for variables you must come up with a variable name, the only difference is that you have to assign the variable a numerical value
+##### Step 1: Just like for string variables you must come up with a variable name, the only difference is that you have to assign the variable a numerical value
 ##### Example: number = 5
 ##### Step 2: To check to see if this works type print(number) and see if it prints 5